About the Book

 In Gallery Two: First Eyes on the World - Jean-Pierre Roy.

 Jean-Pierre Roy translates a 19th century ideal for the current era (Edmund Burke, On the Sublime and Beautiful, The Harvard Classics, 1909–14) by replacing the classical ruins and dark forests of the Romantic landscape painters with shorn buildings, columns of smoke, twisted steel, and smashed concrete.

 - Publish Date Oct 27, 2009

-- Tags David Adey, Kelly Barrie, York Chang, Allison Cortson, Roni Feldman, Tony Maher, Daniel Nevers, Nobuhito Nishigawara, Andrew Schoultz, Christina Shurts, Ali Smith, Cheryl Sorg, Jean-Pierre Roy, TAM, Torrance, Art, museum
+- Keywords David Adey, Kelly Barrie, York Chang, Allison Cortson, Roni Feldman, Tony Maher, Daniel Nevers, Nobuhito Nishigawara, Andrew Schoultz, Christina Shurts, Ali Smith, Cheryl Sorg, Jean-Pierre Roy, TAM, Torrance, Art, museum

 The Torrance Art Museum is located at the Torrance Cultural Arts Center in the City of Torrance.
 It is a program of the Cultural Services Division of the City of Torrance Community Services Department.
 The Cultural Services Division is responsible for City-sponsored arts and cultural initiatives held at the Torrance Cultural Arts Center and throughout the City.
 The Museum encourages all people to develop and increase their understanding and appreciation for modern and contemporary artwork via a variety of exhibitions offered in its two gallery spaces, as well as educational programs, artist talks, lectures, and symposia.